-According to Beverage Industry, packaging plays a very important role within the craft industry.
+According to Beverage Industry, custom product packaging plays a very important role within the craft industry.
 Customers are innately drawn to innovative and eye catching packaging.
 Using innovative packaging to label their products, breweries can convey their individual and unique personalities for their brand which helps them stand out in this competitive industry.
 Purchases are also driven by consumer loyalty and love of the label and brand.
 Creative packaging is what sets apart the craft beer that is purchased, and the one that remains on the shelf.
-Craft breweries tend to compete on quality taste and price, but they really need to consider consumer’s visual tastes through branding, packaging and marketing.
+Craft breweries tend to compete on quality taste and price, but they really need to consider consumer’s visual tastes through branding, packaging, and marketing.

 Feel has become more important in the spirits/beer industry, according to Ink World.
 74% of consumers are more likely to make a purchase if they pick up the product.
 Raised text or a tactile finish on a craft beer label can promote this.
 Bold colors to stand out on the shelf, high quality graphics and eye catching inks and finishes are key.
-Also key is keeping the brand identifiable while still making it stand out not only on the shelves, but in the cooler and fridge as well.
+Also key is keeping the brand identifiable while still making it stand out not only on the shelves but in the cooler and fridge as well.

 Although bottles decorated with cut & stack or pressure sensitive labels remain the majority of craft beer packaging, craft continues to see a trend in a shift toward cans.
-This shift has been driven partially by shifting package mix from brewers, but has also been driven by growth dynamics where smaller brewers that use cans are growing faster.
+This shift has been driven partially by shifting package mix from brewers but has also been driven by growth dynamics where smaller brewers that use cans are growing faster.

 Some brewers use full-body shrink sleeves over cans to achieve the best possible print quality on the can.
 With shrink sleeve labels, your product will be noticed from every angle since the label wraps around the entire product.
 This allows your product to be noticed on the shelf.
 Cans can also be decorated with pressure sensitive labels.
-A pressure sensitive label on your product can also make it stand out on the shelf through use of eye catching enhancements such as glow in the dark, matte, scented, and thermochromatic finishes.
+A pressure sensitive label on your product can also make it stand out on the shelf through the use of eye catching enhancements such as glow in the dark, matte, scented, and thermochromatic finishes.

 Fort Dearborn Company offers a variety of label formats and print programs to match the requirements for the craft beer market.
-Whether this means cut & stack labels with specialty varnishes, a pressure sensitive “no label” look, or full body graphics using a shrink sleeve, we have the capabilities to meet your needs for your craft label.
+Whether this means cut & stack labels with specialty varnishes, a pressure sensitive “no label” look, or full body graphics using a shrink sleeve, we have the capabilities to meet your needs for your craft beer label.